 Weight loss is a struggle that many of us can relate to.
 We’ve all tried different ways to lose weight ranging from all the new dietary fads to outlandish exercise routines.
 But the secret to managing your weight is actually much simpler.
 This blog covers proven ways to stabilize the hormones that cause weight gain.

 While diet, exercise and lifestyle play major roles in your weight loss and gain, much of it is also controlled by your hormones.
 They control your appetite and determine the level of fat to be retained by the body.
 By controlling these hormones, you can also control your weight.

 The opposite of Leptin, your stomach releases Ghrelin when you need to eat.
 This is why it is also referred to as the ‘hunger hormone’.
 The level of Ghrelin in your body decreases every time you eat.
 If this doesn’t happen you won’t be able to tell when you’ve had enough.
+So, you eat more and that can cause weight gain.
 The first thing you need to do to ensure that your Ghrelin levels are stable is stop consuming carbonated drinks that are full of sugar.
 Stick to a healthy diet that majorly consists of proteins rather than carbs.

 One of the popular hormones that cause weight gain.
 Nicknamed the ‘stress hormone’; your adrenal glands produce Cortisol in stressful situations.
 If you’re frequently under stress, the amount of Cortisol in your body will increase and you’ll tend to eat more and consequently, you’ll see weight gain.
 Research has proven that people who tend to put on weight around their midsection produce higher than average amounts of Cortisol when they are stressed.

 A balanced diet with a decent amount of carbohydrates is necessary for weight loss.
 Practising yoga, meditating, or taking up any other activity that helps you feel calmer can also help decrease your Cortisol levels.